HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 These proposals included the requirement for schools to make specific provision for assistance to pupils whose first language is not French.

-These proposals are part of a strong government drive to try and give greater individual attention to pupils, although it is unclear how this will be achieved with continuing pressure on the curriculum, and only limited new resources being made available.
+These changes are part of a strong government drive to try and give greater individual attention to pupils, although it is unclear how this will be achieved with continuing pressure on the curriculum, and only limited new resources being made available.

 Next: Lower Secondary School